stephennancekivell/fun-shapeless/slides/slides.md

 }

 hListEncoder[Int :: Double :: String :: HNil]
+hListEncoder[Double :: Int :: String :: HNil]
 ```

+can call for any permutation!

 ---

-# HList
+# HList is great

-Thats great but I dont use HList anywhere in my code..
+But I dont use it anywhere..

 ---